Performance Access Programs

 - The school must be a public or charter school in the District of Columbia, Maryland, or Virginia and within a fifty-mile radius of the Kennedy Center

 - Notification of support will be sent to the applicant within 3 weekdays of application.

 MyTix Community Groups

 The MyTix Community Groups program has been developed to provide access to Kennedy Center performances during the evenings and on weekends for schools and community organizations that serve those who otherwise may not be able to attend due to limited financial resources.
-An application form must be submitted with accompanying requested documentation.
+The MyTix Community Groups application must be submitted with accompanying requested documentation.